Chris10Garcia/phase-1-blog-1-code-examples/blog.md

 console.log(y) // 100
 console.log(result) // 200
+`

-Now, when working with JSON data, you have an array of OBJECTS, key distinction here.
-Objects are passed by reference in javascript.
-What this means is Javascript passes the direct location / address in memory where the object is located into the function, not a copy of it.
+When working with JSON data, you have an array of OBJECTS, an important distinction here.
+Objects are passed by reference in JavaScript.
+What this means is JavaScript passes the direct location / address in memory where the object is located into the function, not a copy of it.
 If you change the property within the function, it persists outside of the function.

 ` function doubleProperty(obj){
     obj.value = obj.value * 2